msbelaid/PlugBrain/PRIVACY_POLICY.md

 - `android.permission.SYSTEM_ALERT_WINDOW`: Used to display the challenge screen on top of other apps.
 - `android.permission.PACKAGE_USAGE_STATS`: Used to detect usage time of selected apps.
-- `android.accessibilityservice.AccessibilityService`: Helps the app detect when a blocked app is opened.
+- `android.accessibilityservice.AccessibilityService`: The Accessibility Service is used exclusively to detect when a blocked app is opened and to show a math challenge before allowing access.
+PlugBrain does not use Accessibility to read content, capture input, or collect any user data.
 - **No internet access is requested or required by the app.**

 ---

 ## 3. Local Data Usage

-All user data is stored **locally on the device**.
-The app does **not sync or transmit any information externally**.
+PlugBrain may store user preferences **locally** (such as selected blocked apps).
+This data never leaves the device and can be deleted by uninstalling the app.

 ---